 A well-maintained, paved trail creates a loop on both the eastern and western sections of the park, with a connecting link in the central part of the park.
 The trail travels through the park's big woods and along the many marshes.
 The trail connects to Lowry Nature Center, Lake Auburn Campground and the Lake Minnetonka LRT Regional Trail.

 11.3 miles of trails

-An extensive network of trails groomed for skate and classic skiing winds through the western portion of the park and past scenic overlooks.
+An extensive network of trails groomed for skate and classic skiing winds through the western portion of the park, passing scenic overlooks along the way.
 One trail leads to Lowry Nature Center.
 Skiers ages 12 and older must have a Three Rivers Park District daily or annual cross-country ski pass.
 Classic and skate ski equipment rentals are available on Tuesday and Thursday through Sunday, when conditions permit.
 Don't forget to check the trail conditions before you head out.

 Geocaching is a family-friendly, high-tech treasure hunt that combines respect for the environment with a sense of adventure.
 This activity involves placing or looking for a cache using global positioning system (GPS) equipment.